Second Spring

 Dr. Mary hosts the TMI Talk with Dr. Mary podcast, where she blends science, real talk, and nervous-system–friendly wisdom.
 Her mission is to reshape the way we understand perimenopause by bridging solid research with empowering, accessible tools that help women recognize their body’s patterns and regain control of their health.

-She is also a TEDx Speaker—The Hidden Language of Perimenopause: What Your Body Has Been Trying to Tell You—a talk that breaks down how to decode the signals your body sends during hormonal transitions.
+She is also a TEDx Speaker—The Hidden Language of Perimenopause.
+Her talk breaks down how to decode the signals your body sends during hormonal transitions.

 Morgan Grace, LCSW-S, LCDC, CCTP-II, EMDR, TCYM